 Lisa Backhouse is one of Queenslands most experienced and respected news presenters with a television career spanning nearly twenty years.
 Lisa is also an experienced Master of Ceremonies, host and facilitator.
 Areas of speciality include Women Speakers.
 With a variety of events to her credit, including the prestigious gala award dinner for the Australian Institute of Company Directors, and the Major Events Conference for the Department of State Development.
 Lisa is in high demand as a public speaker, following an inspirational battle with breast cancer.

 Originally from Collie, a small town in Western Australia, Neroli set her sights on sports media from a young age.
 An avid sports and Fremantle Dockers fan, Neroli is now a Fox Sports News and Fox Footy Presenter in Melbourne.
 Areas of speciality include Women Speakers.
 After a four-year stint with Channel 7 in Perth as a sports reporter and AFL producer/reporter on Today Tonight, Neroli joined Fox Sports News and Fox Footy, where she has earned industry respect with her quick wit and in-depth knowledge of the game.
-In addition to AFL, Neroli is a passionate cricket supporter and presenter, where she noted her coverage of the Cricket World Cup in 2015 as a career highlight.

 Looking for a speaker who truly understands your conference needs?
 Long before her standing ovations, Catherine was responsible for IBM incentive events and leadership programs; and later vowed to not only deliver an entertaining, educational and motivational message from stage - but to be easy to work with offstage.
 Areas of speciality include Women Speakers.
 DeVrye… Develops ideas – Delights audiences – Delivers results.